Sachin Sen: Sports Administration

 Being a football player he was active in sports administration in the state.
 He was a member of the Cricket Association of Bengal since 1971.

-Sen was also elected to the governing Body of Indian Football Association since 1989 and was also the General Secretary of East Bengal Club,Calcutta,1990.
+Sen was also elected to the governing Body of Indian Football Association since 1989 and was also the General Secretary of East Bengal Club, Calcutta, 1990.

 Controversy

 He was one of the accused in the Bijon Setu massacre, where 16 Hindu sadhus and a sadhvi belonging to Ananda Marga, were burned to death at Bijon Setu, near Ballygunge, Kolkata, in West Bengal, India, on 30 April 1982.

 Although the attacks were carried out in broad daylight, no arrests were ever made.
 After repeated calls for a formal judicial investigation, a single-member judicial commission was set up to investigate the killings in 2012.

 Personal life

 He was married to Sadhana Sen. The couple had two sons.
-He passed away in 1992, while serving as a member of the assembly.
+He died in 1992, while serving as a member of the assembly.